bvbohnen/X3_Customizer/README.md

  * Prevent_Accidental_Spacefly_Swarms

       Prevents spaceflies from spawning swarms when created by a script using the 'create ship' command.
 Aimed at mods such as Improved Races 2.0 and SCS, which create and destroy a spacefly but accidentally leave behind a swarm with active scripts, causing spacefly accumulation and game slowdown.

+ * Prevent_Ship_Equipment_Damage (incompatible with: LU)

+      Damage to a ship's hull will no longer randomly destroy equipment.

  * Remove_Complex_Related_Sector_Switch_Delay (incompatible with: LU, TC)